yl-msft/GalaxyExplorer/README.md

 developers who are interested in creating or modifying PointOfInterest cards should treat it like any other third-party dependency and install the font on their own development system rather than committing it directly into the git repository.

+##PlanetPOI
+Is used in solar system and galactic center.
+Its the poi that when selected, it results in entering in a new scene.
+The scene that it loads is set in PlanetPOI in editor.
+The planet object lives along the poi under the same parent.
+There is a reference to the planet from the poi.
+The planets have a collider wich is around the mesh which is needed to be exactly as the mesh as these colliders are used during transitions to new scenes.
+Planets have an extra wider collider which is arond the planet and its much larger than the planet.
+Its purpose is to be able for the planet to be selected, as the collider that its exactly around its mesh, might be small, a larger collider, gives the ability to select the planet easier.

 ## GE_POIMaker Tool